Smoke detectors to alert of fire are pretty much a given. But the need for a warning system and protection from carbon monoxide are often overlooked.

 Carbon monoxide (CO) poisoning is a serious health risk in homes across America.
 With fire comes the smell of something burning and often visible smoke.
 But that's not the case with CO.
 It's called the silent killer — a toxic, colorless, odorless and tasteless gas that's hard to detect, and carbon monoxide poisoning can potentially kill those who are exposed.

 Everyone is susceptible to CO poisoning and those with weakened immune systems are placed at greater risk.
-This includes small children, those with chronic diseases, asthma and the elderly.
+This includes small children, those with chronic diseases, asthma, and the elderly.

 Most garages house anywhere from one to three cars per family and an assortment of other belongings.
 A garage can be attached or detached and is often treated as an actual extension of your home with a workspace, areas for children to store toys and places for pets to play.

 Why is having carbon monoxide detectors in your garage beneficial?

-It's simple to install a CO detector in your garage and have it connected to your home alarm system.
-If CO reaches a high enough concentration, it triggers the alarm, warning the family to leave the garage.
-The CO signal will sound until the garage is cleared of gas.
-Maintain any machinery with small engines housed in the garage.
-Don't run your car, any generators or other equipment inside your garage with the doors closed.
+It's simple to install a CO detector in your garage and have it connected to your home security system.
+If the CO level reaches a high enough concentration, it triggers the alarm, warning the family to leave the garage.
+CO alarms will sound until the garage is cleared of gas.
+Remember, fire and smoke don't have to be present for the alarm to sound.

 Learn more ways to protect your family by speaking with a Vivint representative today.